-SCI730A & SCI730B Accelerated Science 7/8 One Year-2 Semesters
+SCI730A & SCI730B Accelerated Science One Year-2 Semesters

-This course is available for 7th and 8th grade students.
+This course is available for 7th students.
 It will cover the standards of both 7th and 8th grade science in preparation for Physical Science (HS course).
 The course is aligned with the Arizona State Standards and is designed to further our understanding of inquiry and the scientific method as it applies to each core concept.
 In this course, students will gain a better understanding of the world around them through Earth Science, Physical Science, and Life Science.
 Throughout all content, students will also learn that our understanding of the world changes as new technologies and discoveries are made.

-SCI830A & SCI830B Physical Science- HS One Year-2 Semesters
+SCI830A & SCI830B Physical Science - HS One Year-2 Semesters

 This one year course is designed to expose students to Earth and space concepts, chemistry, and physics.
 Students will be exposed to concepts concerning the composition of the Earth and its atmosphere, as well as the processes that shape Earth's surface and climate.
 The impact of energy in Earth systems will also be explored and how that energy and matter have changed throughout geologic time.
 Students will investigate planetary bodies, their motion, their characteristics as well as their evolution.
 In chemistry and physics, students will be able to demonstrate how the structure of atoms gives rise to patterns and properties seen in the periodic table and explain how chemical reactions occur and what impacts the rate of these reactions.
 Finally, students will evaluate and apply Newton's Laws, explain reaction rates and what fields impact objects within them.
+These grades will fulfill a credit requirement toward graduation at a QCUSD High School.